UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Option #C2.2: plan C2.
 Using the MoM and MUX_2

-Chip2, Sign_corrector.
 When the result from Chip1 generates Bout = '1' = N the numbers to represent on the displays will be negative.
 We need to represent the result's absolute value accompanied by the sign LED.
-This is the task for the Chip2.
+This is the task for this Chip2 and this correction algorithm is explained in Fig. 8.

 Sign corrrection